MarionLoisTan/pypsa-eur/README.md

 # PyPSA-Eur — Extreme Weather Damage/Impacts on Nuclear and Wind

-This repository is a fork of [PyPSA-Eur](https://github.com/PyPSA/pypsa-eur) extended with a weather-damage modelling framework.
-The extension adds time-varying technology damage profiles derived from ERA5 weather data and applies them to PyPSA networks during capacity planning and/or dispatch re-optimisation.
+This repository is a fork of [PyPSA-Eur](https://github.com/PyPSA/pypsa-eur) extended with a weather-damage modelling feature.
+The extension adds time-varying technology damage profiles derived from ERA5 weather data and applies them to PyPSA generator components during capacity planning and/or dispatch optimisation.

 Two damage mechanisms are currently implemented:

-- **Nuclear - water temperature damage** — derating and shutdown of nuclear generators driven by river/lake surface temperatures exceeding cooling efficiency and shutdown thresholds
+- **Nuclear - water temperature damage** — derating and shutdown of nuclear generators driven by river/lake surface temperatures exceeding thresholds for cooling efficiency and discharge
-- **Wind - extreme wind speeds damage** — derating of wind generators (onshore and offshore) driven by extreme 10 m wind gust speeds
+- **Wind - extreme wind speeds damage** — derating or shutdown of wind generators (onshore and offshore) driven by extreme 10 m wind gust speeds

 ---